How Many Cats Are In The World

 As of the most recent estimates, the global cat population is believed to be around 600 million.
 It’s important to note that this figure is an approximation, as there are inherent difficulties in accurately counting and tracking cats on a global scale.
 This estimate takes into account both domestic cats and feral cats that exist in various regions and environments.

-See also How To Pet A Cat
+See also How Much Is A Cat

 The Factors That Influence These Numbers